dibalokechanda/dibalokechanda.github.io/_posts/2023-08-07-entropy-blog.md

  Entropy can capture this "uncertainty" or "the amount of flatness" in a distribution.

  Even though the examples given are for univariate discrete distributions, this core idea is generalized for higher dimensional discrete and continuous distributions.
+A visual summary is given in the following diagram.

  ![Entropy_two](https://i.ibb.co/FmgH6JL/chrome-i-DS4k-SVMVz.png)